Icinga/icinga2/doc/08-advanced-topics.md

 Flapping occurs when a service or host changes state too frequently, which would result in a storm of problem and recovery notifications.
 With flapping detection enabled a flapping notification will be sent while other notifications are suppresed until it calms down after receiving the same status from checks a few times.
-Flapping detection can help detect

-configuration problems (wrong thresholds), troublesome services, or network problems.
+Flapping detection can help detect configuration problems (wrong thresholds), troublesome services or network problems.

 Flapping detection can be enabled or disabled using the `enable_flapping` attribute.
 The `flapping_threshold_high` and `flapping_threshold_low` attributes allows to specify the thresholds that control